Blog Hero

 Close-up of a person's eyes with 1 eye inflamed from pink eye.

 You wake up, look in the mirror, and see a red, irritated eye staring back at you.
-Your first thought might be pink eye, a common and often contagious condition.
-But red eyes can be a sign of many different conditions, making it hard to know what’s happening without a closer look..
+Not a good way to start your day!
+Your first thought might be pink eye (conjunctivitis), a common and often contagious infection caused by bacteria and viruses. c For some patients, red eyes can be a sign of a more advanced problem.

-So what looks like pink eye but is not?
+So what other conditions can masquerade as pink eye?
 Several other eye conditions—from dry eye disease to allergies or even inflammation inside the eye—can cause redness and discomfort that mimic pink eye.
 The team at Bella Vision can help you understand the subtle differences and find the right path to relief with comprehensive eye care.

 Recognize the Signs of Pink Eye

 You may experience several symptoms when your eyes are red and irritated.
-Because many different eye issues share the same signs, it can be hard to know the cause without an exam.
+Because many different eye issues share the same signs, it can be hard to know the cause without evaluation in person.
 Common symptoms often include:

 • Red or pink color in the white of the eye